RhoInc/open-source-handbook/workflow/testing/readme.md

 # Testing / Quality Control / Documentation Overview

 Testing and quality control is a major consideration for all projects.
-As such, multiple redundant testing/QC processes are built in to our standard process for all code development, as described in the workflow documents provided in this document.
+As such, multiple redundant testing/QC processes are built into our standard process for all code development, as described in the workflow documents provided in this document.
 All testing is risk-based, so more complex updates are subject to more rigorous testing.

 This page provides a brief overview of our different testing / QC techniques.